SAbdulah/exageostatR-dev-1/README.md

-ExaGeoStatR
+ExaGeoStat-R
 ===========

-`ExaGeoStatR` is an R-Wrapper or ExaGeoStat framework: a parallel high performance unified framework for geostatistics on manycore systems
+`ExaGeoStatR` is an R-Wrapper or [ExaGeoStat framework](https://github.com/ecrc/exageostat): a parallel high performance unified framework for geostatistics on manycore systems

 Getting Started
 ===============